osilander/203.311/Week11/Week11.md

 deseq.results <- results(deseq.sample, contrast=c("tissue", "cancer", "normal"))
 with(deseq.results, plot(log2FoldChange, -log10(pvalue), pch=20, main="Volcano plot", xlim=c(-3,3)))

+summary(deseq.results)

 ```

+Now you should see some differentially expressed genes (but maybe not many).
+Let's repeat this process but pretend we have a better sample with more reads.

 ### Differential Gene Expression Analysis (Real Data)